 Unlike some towns, Bigfork isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bigfork are a mix of both white- and blue-collar jobs.
 Overall, Bigfork is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Bigfork who work in management occupations (15.04%), sales jobs (11.79%), and office and administrative support (11.23%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.53% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bigfork telecommute to their jobs.
+Overall, about 9.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Bigfork in 2010 was $26,537, which is upper middle income relative to Montana and the nation.
 This equates to an annual income of $106,148 for a family of four.
 However, Bigfork contains both very wealthy and poor people as well.